-Today we can see 6000 meters high mountains with white glaciers.
-In addition, we will now increasingly be on jeep routes and unpaved roads.
-We stay in a luxury camp near the beautiful Chandratal Lake, which has the shape of a crescent moon .
-(Overnight stay in the luxury camp) B/L/D
+Today we can see over 6000 meters high mountains with white glaciers.
+In addition, we will now be traveling increasingly more on jeeppistes and dirt roads.
+We live in a luxury camp near the beautiful Chandrat Lake.
+(Overnight stay in the luxury camp) F/M/A

-We are now officially starting our tour to Leh. before we reach the Manali Leh Highway, however, we will have for about 60 km the probably worst developed road section: Loose debris, soft sand, a lot of streams.
+We are now officially starting our tour to Leh. before we reach the Manali Leh Highway, however, we go today for about 60 km to the probably worst developed section: Loose debris, soft sand, a lot of streams.
 This section is not for beginners!
-Then we go down to Gramphu and on to the checkpoint in Koksar and we finally arrive on the well-developed part of the Manali-Leh Highway.
+Then we go down to Gramphu and on to the checkpoint in Koksar and we have finally arrived on the well-developed part of the Manali-Leh Highway.
 On the drive along the Chandra River you will pass through small villages, potato and pea plantations and past spectacular mountains and their glaciers.
 We reach the district capital Keylong.
 Here is the last permanent market.
 Then we continue for 35 km to Jispa.
-(Overnight stay in the luxury camp) (B/L/D)
+(Overnight stay in the luxury camp) (F/M/A)

-We will enjoy a good breakfast and to then cross the 4800 meter high Baralacha Pass.
+We start after a good breakfast and cross the 4800 meters high Baralacha Pass.
 Then it goes down to Sarchu – the center on the route from Manali to Leh.
 We leave the Sarchu plain and take the 21 narrow bends up to the Nakeela Pass ( 4780 m).
 A little later we cross our first 5000 meter pass, the 5090 meter high Lachung La.
 The way down to Pang is bad and makes a lot of trouble on the stony ground.
 The landscape, however, is spectacular and constantly changing.
 It goes for 40 km on a flat and new road through the Morray Plains.
 Then we turn to the beautiful Tsokar lake.
-(Overnight stay in the luxury camp) (B/L/D)
+(Overnight stay in the luxury camp) (F/M/A)

 Today we will cross the second highest pass in the world, the Tanglang Pass (5328 m).
 We pass the first tranquil villages of Ladakh and finally reach Leh.
-We check into our hotel and spend the evening with the first exploration of Leh.
-(Overnight stay at the hotel) (B/L/-
+We check into our hotel and spend the evening with a little first exploration of Leh.
+(Overnight stay at the hotel) (F/M/-)

-Today we apply for the permits for the trips to Lake Pengong and the Nubra Valley, which we will visit in the next few days.
+Today we are issued with permits for the trips to Lake Pengong and the Nubra Valley, which we will visit in the next few days.
 So we use the day to explore Leh and its surroundings.
 Here there are many ancient Buddhist monasteries, a palace and the famous Shanti Stupa, from where we will have a wonderful view of Leh.
-(Overnight stay at the hotel) (B/-/-)
+(Overnight stay at the hotel) (F/-/-)

-Today we ride up the highest pass in the world, at least that’s what it says.
-Here it can snow in summer and you can enjoy a tea in the highest cafe in the world.
+Today we go to the highest pass in the world, at least that’s what it says.
+Here it can snow in summer and you can enjoy a tea in the highest café in the world.
 The view from here is breathtaking!
 Then we drive into the fascinating Nubra valley.
 In Deskit we visit the monastery.
-The route continues to Hundur.
+It continues to Hundur.
 We can take a walk around the beautiful village as well as visit the sand dunes and take a ride on the camel.
-(Overnight stay in the luxury camp) B/L/D
+(Overnight stay in the luxury camp) F/M/A

-Today we explore the Nubra Valley and drive all the way to the end of the valley to Turtuk.
-(Overnight stay in the luxury camp) B/L/D
+Today we explore the Nubra Valley and drive to the end of the valley to Turtuk.
+(Overnight stay in the luxury camp) F/M/A

-This famous lake is more than 200 km long and an average of 5 km wide.
+This famous lake is more than 200 km long and on average 5 km wide.
 Most of the lake is already in Tibet.
-So we can take a glimpse of Tibet.
+So we can take a look at Tibet.
 This lake has been the venue of various Bollywood films many times.
 We will spend the night in a camp.
-(Overnight in the camp) B/L/D
+(Overnight in the camp) F/M/A

-Day 16 Lake Pangong back to Leh 223 km
+Day 17 Pangong Lake back to Leh 223 km

 In the afternoon we return to Leh and use the evening for a little shopping.
-(Overnight stay at the hotel) B/L/-
+(Overnight stay at the hotel) F/M/-

 Today is the day of departure.
 The flight to Delhi departs in the early morning.